cilogi/cilogi-guides/offline/west-end/kelvingrove-park/contents/kelvingrove-park-trail/114_cameronian-rifles-monument.md

 In the first World War the first Battalion left for France in August 1914 and took part in the Battle of Mons, and the retreat to Paris.
-The 2nd Battalion arrived from Malta and was almost wiped out at the Battle of Neuve Chapelle, and again at teh Battle of Fromelles.
+The 2nd Battalion arrived from Malta and was almost wiped out at the Battle of Neuve Chapelle, and again at the Battle of Fromelles.

 The Regiment had 19 holders of the Victoria Cross